 A large scale 2016 survey conducted by Verint® Systems Inc. in partnership with Opinium Research LLC and the research and advisory firm IDC found that over 83 percent of customers still believe that speaking with a person will always be an important part of the customer service process.

 But what did they mean when they said “speaking”?

-Maybe this question is answered best by the fact that Verint also found that the phone is still the most popular way for customers to contact service providers, bypassing both face-to-face contact (second place) and live chatting.
-Email and other ways for communicating such as online accounts were also listed as options, but still phone communication reigned.
+Maybe this question is answered best by the fact that Verint also found that the phone is still the most popular way for customers to contact service providers, bypassing both face-to-face contacts (second place) and live to chat.
+Email and other ways of communicating such as online accounts were also listed as options, but still, phone communication reigned.

 So, what is it that is stopping customers from choosing online options such as live chatting over traditional calls?

 Customers named two things: slow speed and the inability for chat operators to be intuitive to their needs.

 Consumers simply believe that being able to talk to someone rather than write them is an easier way to get their point across.

 Because customers are still taking a traditional route to communicate with service providers, one would assume that businesses would continue to invest in phone-based service channels such as answering services.

 But the Verint survey found just the opposite.
 Many businesses wrongly assume that their client base prefers a more tech-savvy communication service and is investing more in bots and chat boxes and in phone channels the least.
 This eye-opening fact provides a unique opportunity for businesses to capitalize on this lack of customer-focused communication and offer phone-based options that consumers want and need.

 What was revealing, stated in the report was “almost three quarters (74 percent) of respondents say they don’t like dealing with companies that don’t provide a phone number for them to contact.”